BrianLesko/IMU-visualization/readme.md

 # Visualize the orientation of your IMU as a simple arrow
-IMU stands for inertial measurement unit.
-IMU's are used in all manners of moving equipment and vehicles to track the orientation of a vehicle or robot.
-This code was written to validate the accuracy of different IMU sensor fusion algorithms written in C++ Arduino.
-Intended for use with a mobile robot for learning purposes.
-The .ino files are for the Arduino [BLE Sense 2](https://docs.arduino.cc/hardware/nano-33-ble-sense-rev2/) or the [Nicla Sense ME](https://docs.arduino.cc/hardware/nicla-sense-me/) Arduino boards.
+[IMU](https://en.wikipedia.org/wiki/Inertial_measurement_unit) stands for inertial measurement unit.

+IMU's are used in robotics and vehicles.
+Written in C++ Arduino and intended for use with a mobile robot.

 &nbsp;